List of quantum processors

 This list contains quantum processors, also known as quantum processing units (QPUs).
 Some devices listed below have only been announced at press conferences so far, with no actual demonstrations or scientific publications characterizing the performance.

 Quantum processors are difficult to compare due to the different architectures and approaches.
-Due to this, published qubit numbers do not reflect the performance levels of the processor.
-This is instead achieved through benchmarking metrics such as Quantum volume, Randomized benchmarking or CLOPS.
+Due to this, published physical qubit numbers do not reflect the performance levels of the processor.
+This is instead achieved through the number of logical qubits or benchmarking metrics such as quantum volume, randomized benchmarking or circuit layer operations per second (CLOPS).

 Circuit-based quantum processors

 These QPUs are based on the quantum circuit and quantum logic gate-based model of computing.

 Annealing quantum processors

-These QPUs are based on quantum annealing.
+These QPUs are based on quantum annealing, not to be confused with digital annealing.

 Analog quantum processors

 These QPUs are based on analog Hamiltonian simulation.